KelvinLaw-jpg/PicoCTF_Write_Up/General_Skills/PW_Crack1.md

 level_1_pw_check()
 ```

-therefore when executed, it will ask you input a password.
+When executed, it will ask you input a password.
 The password is hardcored into the code which is the worst practice.